klavinslab/aquaverse/docs/installation/manual-installation.md

 ## Deployment Alternatives

-An basic Aquarium deployment consists of the Aquarium service, a database, an object-store, an image server, and a web-server.
+A basic Aquarium deployment consists of the Aquarium service, a database, an object-store, an image server, and a web-server.
 A deployments may also have an email service.

 <img src="docs/installation/images/aquarium-config.png"